fb-pixel-img

 lawns-gone-wold-logo

 It’s well established that your lawn of non-native grass is the enemy of local ecosystems and total crap as a carbon sink.
-But now that spring is upon us, you can go toe-to-toe with the adversary in your own backyard.
+But now that spring is upon us, you can go toe-to-toe with the adversary in your own backyard and create a self-sustaining habitat for urban and suburban wildlife.
 Welcome to one5c’s Lawns Gone Wild, your step-by-step guide to rewilding a piece of your turf.
-Between now and May, we’ll be doling out a five-step plan for kicking your grass.
+Between now and May, we’ll be doling out our five-step plan for kicking your grass.

-Now is the time to start.
-Simply retiring your mower during No-Mow May and sprinkling on some native seeds will likely leave you with a bunch of tall grass, warns Doug Tallamy, the University of Delaware ecologist behind Homegrown National Park, an organization that promotes restoring yards to natural landscapes.
+But rewilding takes more than simply retiring your mower during No-Mow May and sprinkling on some native seeds.
+That will likely leave you with a bunch of tall grass, warns Doug Tallamy, the University of Delaware ecologist behind Homegrown National Park, an organization that promotes restoring yards to natural landscapes.
 “That’s a guaranteed total failure, because the lawn will outcompete every one of those tiny little seeds,” he says.
+But getting started is as easy as not throwing away the remnants of your next online shopping purchase.

 Step one is easy and commits you to nothing: Start collecting cardboard.
-At the end of March, you’ll cover the area you’re rewilding with those pieces to help choke out the grass (more on that next week!).
+At the end of March, you’ll cover the area you’re rewilding with those pieces to help choke out unwanted grass and weeds.
 For now, start eyeing a patch to slaughter—we suggest starting small with a 10-by-10 block—and save any boxes that come in the mail, or hit up places like liquor stores or Costco that usually give them out freely.

 Mar.
 25: Lay down your cardboard